JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 df
 ```

-It is possible to start with an empty `DataFrame` and build the table incrementally.
-There is no problem when the `DataFrame` is constructed in a column by column manner
+It is also possible to start with an empty `DataFrame` and build the table incrementally.

 ```@example dfbasics_empty
 using DataFrames